medicor/tallyho/README.md

 # Tallyho - ExtJS version
-2009 years version of TallyHo, made with ExtJS 3.2 and an OData backend, implemented with a WCF service.
+This is a version of TallyHo, made with ExtJS 3.2 and an WCF service OData backend.
+TallyHo was a simple time-tracking and invoicing application, suitable for small companies like my [own](http://www.medicor.se/).
 In 2009, ExtJS was the application framework of choice for many developers.
 The idea of what is "state of the art" has later been replaced with Ember and Backbone through AngularJS to React.